TomConlin/synthetic_lunar_cycle/README.md

         sleep 3;
     done
 ```
-all fine & good but usno has  been offline for some months now ...
+all fine & good but USNO has apparently been offline for some months now ...

 shop for alternatives